-Ms. Sinderson is involved in a variety of the firm’s practice areas, including securities fraud, corporate governance, and advisory services.
-She is currently a member of the teams prosecuting securities class actions against Salix Pharmaceuticals, Dole, GNC and SunEdison, and litigation arising from the failure of the major mid-Atlantic bank, Wilmington Trust.
+Katherine is involved in a variety of the firm’s practice areas, including securities fraud, corporate governance, and advisory services.
+She is currently leading the teams prosecuting securities class actions against FleetCor Technologies, Frontier Communications, and Novo Nordisk, as well as litigation arising from the failure of SunEdison, Inc.

 Katherine played a key role in two of the firm’s largest cases in its history, both of which settled near trial for billions of dollars on behalf of investors.
-In In re Merck Securities Litigation, she was a member of the small trial team which resulted in a $1.062 billion settlement.
-If approved by the Court, this settlement would be the second largest recovery ever obtained in the Third Circuit, one of the top 10 recoveries of all time, and the largest recovery ever achieved against a pharmaceutical company.
+In In re Merck Securities Litigation, she was a member of the small trial team that achieved a $1.062 billion settlement.
+This settlement is the second largest recovery ever obtained in the Third Circuit, one of the top 10 recoveries of all time, and the largest recovery ever achieved against a pharmaceutical company.
 She was also a member of the trial team prosecuting In re Bank of America Securities Litigation, which resulted in a recovery of $2.425 billion, the single largest securities class action recovery ever resolving violations of Sections 14(a) and 10(b) of the Securities Exchange Act and one of the largest shareholder recoveries in history.
 Most recently, Katherine was a senior member of the team that led the securities litigation concerning Wilmington Trust, which resulted in a $210 million recovery for the class.

 Katherine’s success has earned her many recognitions, including being named a “Litigation Trailblazer” by The National Law Journal.
 She has been recognized as a national “Rising Star” and "Titan of the Plaintiffs Bar" by Law360 for her work in securities litigation and, in 2016, 2017, 2018, and 2019 was named to Benchmark Litigation’s “Under 40 Hot List,” which recognizes her as one the nation’s most accomplished legal partners under the age of 40.
 She is was recently named a 2020 "Rising Star" by New York Law Journal and is regularly selected as a New York “Rising Star” by Thomson Reuters’ Super Lawyers.